MoffKalast/RaspberryUnderwaterROV/Submarine/README.md

 ## ROV Control Server

+A NodejS implementation of a vehicle control software, mostly created to test out the absurd amount of Raspberry Pi hardware libraries for node on npm.

+It enables differential drive control for two forward oriented thrusters, automatic heading and roll correction based on gyrocope data,  and depth hold based on pressure data and video streaming / recording using the Camera Module V2.
+Battery level is also approximated from voltage levels and battery type and forwarded to the control app along with internal hull air pressure, CPU temperature and air temperature.

+When video recording is enabled a separate syncronized file of sensor data is also recorded and saved for later analysis.

+Hardware Requirements:

+- Raspberry Pi 2 B or later

+- GY-91

+- ADS1115

+Software Requirements:

+- Python 3

+- NodeJS

+- pigpio

 Libraries used (all of these can be found by their name on NPM):

 - data-store (storing settings, as all user inputed settings from the app are stored locally on the server, enabling quick switching of client devices in case one falls into water and dies)